LandscapeGeoinformatics/biogeomon_2022_pangeo/docs/_source/L0_install/Installing_Miniconda_GIS.rst

 It is important to understand, that you are always "residing" somewhere in some folder.
 This will in particular important to make sure that you find your scripts, notebooks and the working data, which ideally reside under the same directory hierarchy.

 In order to be well organised throughout the course, please create a working folder/directory, where you will put your scripts and data files for the lab sessions and homeworks.
-On Windows you have your local user folder, typically ``C:\Users\Alexander``.
+On Windows you have your local user folder, typically ``C:\Users\Your_Account``.
 Open with the Windows File Explorer and create a new folder in this folder, with the name ``biogeomon2022``.

 .. admonition:: BEWARE: